Part 2

 Don't forget that if you arrive at the festival in the evening you may end up putting your tent up in the dark so a good torch is essential.
 If you don't have somebody with a spare pair of hands to hold the torch for you then one of the LED head torches you can pick up relatively cheaply from camping shops is an extremely useful addition to your kit list.
 And remember to take your torch with you when you head out to watch the headline acts each evening.
 The campsites can be very dark and negotiating the minefield of guyropes can be a serious challenge if you are unable to see where you are going.

 If you do manage to accidentally leave something at home or if you need to make repairs to your tent during the festival there are shops on site which will be able to supply you with most things you might need.
-Look out for the Camping Accessories stalls dotted around the market areas.
+Look out for the Camping Accessories or General Camping Stores dotted around the market areas.

 What is the most suitable footwear?